Neotys-Labs/neoload-web-test-launcher-docker/GitLab-usage.md

 GitLab CI/CD [pipelines](https://docs.gitlab.com/ee/ci/pipelines.html) are configured using a YAML file called `.gitlab-ci.yml` within each project.
 Using GitLab pipeline, you can easily run a Docker image.
-Since this image returns a non zero exit code when the test launched is failed, you can integrate a load test directly in your pipeline by running this docker image, for example:
+Since this image returns a non zero exit code when the test launched is failed, you can integrate a load test directly in your pipeline by running this docker image, bellow is an example of a minimalist `.gitlab-ci.yml` file starting a NeoLoad load test:
 ```
 stages:
  - test